mass-Eve/programming-with-C/09-Structures/Structures/#1-theory/3-characteristics.md

 ## 8. **Memory Allocation:**
+ - All the members of a structure are stored in contiguous or continuous memory locations despite the type of its individual members.
-The memory occupied by a structure is the sum of the memory occupied by its members. **However, there might be padding added by the compiler for alignment purposes.**
+ - The memory occupied by a structure is the sum of the memory occupied by its members. **However, there might be padding added by the compiler for alignment purposes.**

+## 9. **Passing Into Functions:**
+ - Structures can also be passed as arguments inside the *user-defined* functions.
+ - We can either pass the individual elements of a structure into function's argument or we can pass the whole structure as well.
+ - We can also pass a pointer to the structure.

+## 10. **Pointers To Structures:**
+ - We can also create pointers to structures.
+ - When using pointer, another syntax is used to access the variables, which is ``` <structure-instance> -> element ```